 If your company chooses to expand to Angola, you need to hire new staff or bring trusted employees with you.
 All foreign nationals coming to Angola for work must obtain a work permit.
 Plus, the country has certain requirements for quotas that companies must adhere to.
 For example, a company can only have a maximum of 30% foreign nationals at a time.

-What Types of Angola Work Visas Exist?
+Types of Work Visas in Angola

 Every expat who gets a work contract from a company registered in Angola must apply for a work visa.
 Work visas allow individuals to stay in the country for up to 12 months and can be extended twice with multiple entries.
 Visas are valid only for the professional activity outlined in the work contract, and types vary based on the activity mentioned.